plantbreeding/BrAPI-Manuscript2/manuscript.md

 ### Looking Ahead

 The BrAPI specification will continue a controlled and necessary growth.
 It will enable more use cases and new types of data that might include newer scientific techniques and technologies.
-There will be careful evaluation the relevance of using REST web service approaches, and in particular BrAPI, for things like drone imaging data, spectroscopy, LIDAR, metabolomics, transcriptomics, high-throughput phenotyping, pan genomes, and machine learning analysis.
+There will be careful evaluation of the relevance of using REST web service approaches, and in particular BrAPI, for things like drone imaging data, spectroscopy, LIDAR, metabolomics, transcriptomics, high-throughput phenotyping, pan genomes, and machine learning analysis.
 All of these technologies can open new avenues for research and development of new crop varieties.
-All of these technologies also generate more data, and require data sharing between different software applications and data repositories.
+However, they will also generate more data, more types of data, and require data sharing between different software applications and data repositories.
 The BrAPI project leadership and community is committed to building the standards to support these new use cases as they arrive and become accepted by the scientific community.
 In fact, small groups within the BrAPI community have already start building generic data models and proposed communication standards for many of the technologies listed above.
 These community efforts will eventually become part of the BrAPI standard in a future version of the specification document.

 Expanding the BrAPI specification is important for the community, however it is just as important not to reinvent or compete with existing functional standards.
 Additions to the BrAPI specification are reviewed thoroughly by the community to make sure BrAPI is compliant with existing standards and data structures.
 For example, the community has requested compliance with the GFF3 standard for genomic data and the GeoTIFF standard for aerial image data.
 Pieces of these existing popular data structures might be integrated into the overall BrAPI standard documentation.
 In some cases, BrAPI will only reference other standards instead of including them in the specification.
 For example, there have been community discussions around developing connections with the NOAA CDO standard for weather data, or the Galaxy Analytics API for analytics pipeline controls and information.
 These standards are perfectly adequate on their own, recreating them in the BrAPI standard would be redundant and outside the main scope of the project.